flozz/yoga-image-optimizer/README.rst

 * **v1.1.1:**

   * Fixed the abnormal amount of processes created and not cleaned when starting an optimization (#13)

 * **v1.1.0:**

+  * `YOGA <https://github.com/wanadev/yoga>`_ updated to v1.1.0:

+    * Honor the JPEG orientation EXIF tag
+    * JPEG optimization improved: up to 7.3% of additional size reduction since previous version
+    * YOGA can no more output a PNG larger than the input one when performing a PNG to PNG optimization

+  * Added a setting window:

+    * Number of threads used to optimize images
+    * Setting the default output locations / name or pattern of output files
+    * Theme selection / dark theme preference

+  * "Optimize" and "Stop" buttons behaviour improved:

+    * The "Stop" button now stops the running optimizations, not just the pending ones
+    * Display a "Canceled" status on non-optimized image while the "Stop" button is clicked
+    * Do not optimize again images that have already been optimized

   * Allow to resize images (downscale only, preserve ratio)

+  * Multiselection: multiple files can now be selected and their parameters can be edited all at once (multiselection)

+  * Windows specific changes:

+    * Use the Adwaita theme by default on Windows; the Windows10 GTK theme looks buggy

-  * Fixes/improvements:
+  * Fixes / improvements:

     * Do not allow to remove images with the ``<Del>`` key while an optimization is in progress
     * Fixed image previews; no more ugly thumbnails with indexed images
     * Image previews now honor the JPEG orientation EXIF tag

-  * Multiple files can now be selected and their parameters can be edited all at once (multiselection)

-  * New options:

-    * Number of threads used to optimize images
-    * Setting the default output locations/name or pattern of output files
-    * Theme selection/dark theme preference

-  * "Optimize" and "Stop" buttons behaviour improved:

-    * Display a "Canceled" status on non-optimized image while the "Stop" button is clicked
-    * Do not optimize again images that have already been optimized

-    * The "Stop" button now stops the running optimizations, not just the pending ones

   * Updated translations: